Nicky Lopez Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in MLB.
+- The Tigers pitching staff ranks 25th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Tigers' 4.53 team ERA ranks 23rd across all MLB pitching staffs.
+- The Tigers have the 22nd-ranked team ERA across all MLB pitching staffs (4.51).

-- The Tigers are sending Olson (0-2) to the mound for his third start of the season.
+- Lorenzen (2-4) takes the mound for the Tigers in his 12th start of the season.
+He's put together a 4.23 ERA in 66 2/3 innings pitched, with 47 strikeouts.

-- In his last appearance on Wednesday, the right-hander tossed 3 1/3 innings against the Atlanta Braves, allowing six earned runs while surrendering five hits.
+- In his most recent outing on Wednesday against the Atlanta Braves, the righty threw six innings, giving up six earned runs while surrendering nine hits.

+- The 31-year-old has put up an ERA of 4.23, with 6.4 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.